 The objective of this process is to prepare recommendations for the study area that will ensure continued high-quality development consistent with the existing village character.
-This information should assist the Board of Supervisors and the Planning Commission in their decisions concerning current and future rezoning and development applications, as well as, direction of future infrastructure development and capital improvement projects.
+This information should assist the Board of Supervisors and the Planning Commission in their decisions concerning current and future rezoning and development applications, as well as, direction to ensure any future pedestrian and bicycle facilities or other capital improvement projects are consistent with the area's existing character.